How to Decorate Your New Home on a Budget

 Shortcut the tricky parts of design—creating a color palette, visualizing your space—with these top apps and tools for decorating.

 1. magicplan.
 Snap a photo of your room and magicplan generates a to-scale floor plan with your room’s actual measurements.
 (Yes, that qualifies as magic.)
 You can edit it, adjust it, or add furniture to it as you please, all for free.
-A PDF (or other file type) of the plan costs $2.99.
 Also try: Home Design 3D.
 Both the free and a premium version let you build a 3-D model of your room, then import photos of your existing furniture or products online and add them to the model.
-Upgrade to the premium version ($9.99) to save and share.

 2. ColorSnap.
 Trying to match a paint color to your favorite piece of art (or pillow or rug) can be a fruitless guessing game.
 Not with ColorSnap.
 This app from paint company Sherwin-Williams allows you to take a picture, then matches it to their paint colors and even suggests a palette for you.

 3. Modsy.
 Think of Modsy as a fitting room for your home.
 This service takes your smartphone snapshots of your room and builds a detailed, accurate 3-D model for you.
 But more than that, their design staff uses your style quiz (yes, another of those) and suggests a few potential designs for you.
 You can swap paint colors, wallpaper, furniture, and accessories out yourself, too.
 (All from major brands, all buyable directly from your plan.)
-The initial design is $69, and $199 upgrades you to a “style adviser” who acts as a personal designer on your project.
 Also try: Homestyler Interior Design, which allows you to place on-the-market furniture over photos of your room—and then shop your plan.
-It's free.
+It’s free.